kevinzhuang01/srp_2025/_profiles/alexis-marierana.md

 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Biochemistry and Molecular Biology; Biophysics; Computer Science; Medical Engineering; Other Biological Sciences; Statistics and Probability
+motivation: "I want to participate in the Sustainable Research Pathways program because it unites my research interests with my commitment to inclusive science.
+My academic path has been defined by bridging disciplines: biochemistry, molecular biology, and data science, to tackle complex problems.
+In Dr. Summer Gibbsâ\x80\x99 lab, I synthesized a novel near-infrared imaging probe for cancer diagnostics and developed Python workflows to analyze imaging data.
+This experience showed me how computational tools can transform experimental results into actionable insights, and I am eager to expand this integration through NAIRR-supported projects.
+Just as important, I am drawn to the programâ\x80\x99s community.
+As a first-generation Filipina student, I have witnessed how mentorship and collaborative networks can open doors that once seemed out of reach.
+SRPâ\x80\x99s mission to build inclusive research ecosystems resonates deeply with me, and I want to contribute to a space where diverse voices shape innovative science.
+Through this program, I hope to grow in two key ways: by advancing my technical expertise through a challenging, interdisciplinary research project, and by strengthening my ability to collaborate across fields and backgrounds.
+  I am especially excited about the chance to present research at professional conferences, to connect with faculty and peers from across the country, and to bring my own skills in chemistry, biology, and data science to a team setting.
+SRP is a rare opportunity to grow as both a scientist and a community member, and I am ready to contribute fully to both."
 ---

 ## Academic Interests